HRM's New Roles in Reducing COVID-19 Transmission & Co-Worker Conflict

 The nation has been witnessing the severity and extent of COVID-19 for nearly 20 months.
 And still, new CDC research shows that even fully immunized people can carry tremendous amounts of the virus in the nose and throat" and infect others.
 Vaccinated or not, employees who refuse to wear their masks properly or reject vaccination will likely face termination, at least at companies that are serious about protecting human lives and minimizing their liability.

 Consider checking the Cybersecurity and Infrastructure Security Agency, which defines sixteen critical infrastructure sectors essential to American workers' health, safety, and welfare.
 It's a foundation for building policy and a task force.
 If your organization falls outside those areas, the CDC and the Department of Labor OSHA provide industry-specific guidelines, best practices, and strategies for organizations and their unique characteristics to plan, prepare, and respond to the pandemic effectively.

 Employee resource management should be at the core of the COVID-19 task force.
 Their new roles involve creating a living COVID-19 policy, educating managers and employees about the policy, procedures, and repercussions, and integrating COVID-19 policy into all selection, hiring, and onboarding processes.

-A company-wide COVID-19 plan established by a task force, coupled with an enforcement policy, will help alleviate employee fears about returning to work and reduce candidate apprehension about accepting a job at your organization.
+A company-wide COVID-19 plan established by a task force and an enforcement policy will help alleviate employee fears about returning to work and reduce candidate apprehension about accepting a job at your organization.